Brain Tumor Treatment Options

 - Alternating electrical fields to enhance effect of conventional treatments

-The institute's surgical team performs an average of 500 major brain tumor operations per year.
-They treat patients with both benign and malignant tumors of the brain, and they have special expertise in cranial base surgery, transsphenoidal surgery, functional and stereotactic surgery, and cerebrovascular surgery.
+The institute's surgical team performs an average of 600 major brain tumor operations per year.
+Our specialists treat patients with both benign and malignant tumors of the brain, and they have special expertise in cranial base surgery, transsphenoidal surgery, functional and stereotactic surgery, and endoscopic surgery.

 Our surgeons utilize state-of-the-art equipment including: